myabc/osc-ruby-example/GUIDE.md

 ## What you'll need

-If you're using Ruby on your own machine - and not using Nitrous - then you need to check you have all of the following:
+If you're using Ruby on your own machine - and not using Cloudenvy - then you need to check you have all of the following:

 1. Recent **Ruby** installed: See [][INSTALL_RUBY.md]
 3. A good text editor, e.g. [Atom](https://atom.io/).